 The administration of an examination is carried out by the relevant department.
 If you have special examination needs, you will need to submit an application to your department before each test.

 Digital examination, or e-exam for short, means that you write your exam on a computer instead of on paper.
 Read about how digital examination works.

-In extreme circumstances, it is possible for students to sit an exam at an external location or abroad.
+In extreme circumstances, it is possible for students at Uppsala University to sit an exam at an external location or abroad.
 However, written exams can only take place at another university.
-It is up to the examiner to decide if it is possible.
+It is up to the examiner to decide whether it is possible.

 If you wish to take an exam for a course that has been discontinued, or if you no longer have an active student account, please contact your department.